Hasstrup/gauss/README.md

 * Take {{ money ( e.g 1.2£, 5.0) }} -
 `After requesting an item, use this command to slot in cash, and receive change`

+#### Approach
+I opted to build a terminal application (as opposed to building a full UI set) because
+-  The terminal is the simplest way to get input from users(like us)
+- It makes the code lean and nice, without the need for adjusting to satisfy web interfaces
+- I did not want to clog the code with too many external dependencies (just to power up UI).
+- It's fun

 #### Specs
 Specs are right now written in the gem and can be run by: